nowucca/GreaterGoodsGrocers/README.md

 The technologies chosen will change over time, and each branch is designed to represent a chunk of work to be completed in about a week.

+This version was from 2019 and was a really ugly way of doing Vue.
+However it served as the basis for a full rewrite using proper Vue conventions in the Fall course.